-The net growth or decline in jobs by sector, shown as a percentage gain or loss from 2001 to 2017.
+The net growth or decline in jobs by sector, shown as a percentage gain or loss from 2001 to 2021.

 Job growth by sector is a key indicator of economic vitality, and reveals how the structure of industry and the composition of employment in the region are changing.

 Essex County's trends were very similar to trends in the comparison counties.
-All the counties, for example, had losses in Manufacturing - jobs fell 36% in Westchester, NY, 35% in Middlesex, MA and 5% in Lake County, IL. - and gains in Financial Activities - up 65% in Westchester, 61% in Middlesex and 26% in Lake.
+All the counties, for example, had losses in Manufacturing - jobs fell 44% in Westchester, NY, 40% in Middlesex, MA and 3% in Lake County, IL. - and gains in Financial Activities - up 77% in Westchester, 80% in Middlesex and 35% in Lake.

 County employment estimates are reported by place of work, not place of residence.
-2018 data for this indicator are expected to be released in the fourth quarter of 2019.